PaulMayer123/Seminar/_posts/2022-11-19-First-Post.md

 ---
-title: "First-Post"
+title: "Boltzmann-Generators"
 date: 2022-11-19
 ---

 # Motivation
   - Example
   - Motivate manybody systems and sampling
-  - Topic (What do we need/want?) statistically independent samples x from Boltzmann Distribution
+  - (What do we need/want?) statistically independent samples x from Boltzmann Distribution
   - old approach: simulations, many steps until new state, wanted states are often rare events

 - - - -

 # Boltzmann Generators
+- "one shot" samples
 First let's take a look at what we can do.
 In our example we have all the positions and forces between our molecules.
 We can therefore compute the energy of the system.
 With this energy we can calculate the boltzmann weight and know the probability of this state. <b>But</b> we only have no or very few samples.
 Hence, our problem is sampling.